WELCOME TO THE MOUNTAIN MIND

-After a short introduction on how the mind generates thoughts, 4-5 practices are introduced, including meditation, breathing exercise and gratitude practices.
-Members then commit to practicing one of these daily using another member of the group as an accountability partner.
+After a short introduction to how the mind generates thoughts, 4-5 practices are introduced, including meditation, breathing exercises, and gratitude practices.
+Members then commit to practicing one of these days using another member of the group as an accountability partner.

-Insightful, engaging.
+Insightful, and engaging.
 A breeze of fresh air!
 Highly appreciated by all of the members!

 MARTIN DENARI, HOUSTON

-very relevant to tools needed for daily effectiveness; great speaker; very much enjoyed the information and presentation style;
+Very relevant to tools needed for daily effectiveness; great speaker.

 LAUREN DOUGLAS, GAINESVILLE